Join our sangha of the heart

 As a young – and not so young – adult, I ping ponged between depression, anxiety, overeating, and self harshness.
 I felt so much shame about the ways I soothed myself in food – and shame about the ways I’m so easily overwhelmed.
 And yet, in the moment, food worked!

-What made the journey more complex for me was my devotion to the Divine and my seeker’s heart.
-Why did I struggle with so much trauma when my heart most wanted to be closer to Love?
+What made the journey more complex for me was my seeker’s heart.
+Why did I struggle with so much trauma when my heart ached for the Holy One?

-I began writing about my journey in a blog in 2006, and created my first course two years later.
+I began writing about my journey online in 2006, and created my first course two years later.
 I love weaving the insights of relational neuroscience, self compassion, soul, and spirituality into a place of safety and healing, where the painful places in our being can unfold.

 Over the years, as people joined classes, people naturally wanted to continue to meet and connect after the class had ended.
 This community is an answer to that longing.
 Rather than a class that starts and stops, the community offers an ongoing oasis of support to cradle your healing.

-Above and beyond healing with food, what our soul sangha yearns for is healing the pain of separation.
+Above and beyond healing with food, we’re here to heal the pain of separation, our sense of falling short and being outside the circle of love.
 We bring connection to what has been severed, homecoming to what has been outcast, and rest to what has had to work too hard.

 This is a collage I made about my dreams of healing.